 Lauderdale House, Tudor mansion in Highgate, England

-The house was built in 1582 for Richard Martin, a Lord Mayor of London, and underwent a neoclassical redesign in the 1760s.
-Later it served as a convalescent home before becoming its current community-focused institution.
+The house was built in 1582 for Richard Martin, who served as a Lord Mayor of London, and was remodeled in a neoclassical style during the 18th century.
+It later became a convalescent home before being taken over for community and arts use.

 The community of curious travelers